Sl0thie/Objectives/OutlookObjectives/Docs/ObjectModel.md

 ##### Summary

-Dictionary to hold the wrappers for Appointments.
+Gets the Dictionary to hold the wrappers for Appointment objects..

 <a name='M-OutlookObjectives-ThisAddIn-BeginInitialization'></a>
 ### BeginInitialization() `method`